Skip to content

 6. Walk Across the Navajo Bridge

-The Navajo Bridge opened in 1929 with thousands of people present to watch the ceremonial ribbon cutting.
+The Navajo Bridge opened in 1929, and thousands of people were present to watch the ceremonial ribbon cutting.
 It was built to allow cars to travel over the canyon since the only way previously was by ferry.

-A new bridge was constructed in 1995 to transport heavier vehicles, and the original Navajo Bridge was kept for pedestrians to cross and enjoy the view.
-It is a great spot for photographs and to admire the Grand Canyon from above.
+A new bridge was constructed in 1995 to transport heavier vehicles, and the original Navajo Bridge was kept so pedestrians could cross and enjoy the view.
+It is an excellent spot for photographs and to admire the Grand Canyon from above.

 7. Tusayan Ruin

 Today, only the base of the structure is visible.
 The building was made from uncut stones and wooden beams.
-The people who lived there were skilled and thrived at making pottery, arrowheads, and more.
+The people there were skilled and thrived at making pottery, arrowheads, and more.

 Grand Canyon 5